 California PC 273.6 makes it a crime to violate the terms of a restraining order.
 The consequences for violation of a restraining order can vary greatly.
 Still, in most states violation of a restraining order is charged as a misdemeanor with fines that can reach up to $5,000 and up to a year in jail.
 Often, penalties of a restraining order depend on whether:

 If charged as a felony, a person can spend up to three years in California State Prison for violation of a restraining order (one year in county jail for a misdemeanor charge).
 Additionally, a person may be responsible for victim restitution- including any counseling or therapy that was reasonably incurred by the victim.

 California PC 166 Contempt of Court is a broader law that punishes a person for a variety of conduct that falls under the category of disobeying a judge’s orders or acting inappropriately in court.
 Generally, a person charged with Contempt of Court will be charged with a misdemeanor that is punishable with up to 6 months in jail and a maximum of up to a $1,000 fine.

 In Hilton’s situation, he will face more serious penalties because this was an “aggravated” offense, which simply means that other acts involved have elevated the penalties.
 The fact that Hilton violated a restraining order in addition to stealing a vehicle means that he will face a higher fine for violating PC 166, up to one year in county jail, and/or a potential state prison sentence.

-If you or someone you know has been charged with violation of a restraining order, contact us 24 hours a day at (310) 448-1529 or contact us online to schedule a consultation.
+If you or someone you know has been charged with violation of a restraining order, contact us at (310) 448-1529 or contact us online to schedule a consultation.
 Our office is conveniently located in the Westside Towers in Los Angeles, within minutes of Santa Monica, Beverly Hills, Westwood, and steps away from the Expo/Bundy Station.
 We have flexible hours and weekend appointments, and we will visit you in jail to discuss your case.